 Customers use more information sources than ever to make self-directed decisions along with nonlinear purchase and engagement paths.
 And they demand experiences that mimic those provided by Apple, Google and Amazon.

 Think about this: How did you personally behave the last time you needed to research or buy a product, pay a bill or find a solution to a problem?
 You turned to the internet, contact a company only as a last resort when you were well and truly stuck.

 It’s no different in collections.
 Customers demand the ability to research and resolve debt or payment obligations on their own, on their own time—without your interference.

 No, they don’t want your phone call in the middle of the day or late at night.
 They want to resolve obligations on their terms.

 The Solution to Changing Customer Behavior

 Think about how collections used to (or still does) work.
 You called a customer with an outstanding obligation whenever you thought it convenient.
 Most of those interactions resulted in hang-ups.
 Sometimes, you reached a human being.
 Few times, you reached them at the right time and in the right place to negotiate a settlement.

-This results in low collections rates, massive amounts of wasted effort and serious customer frustration.
+This results in low collection rates, massive amounts of wasted effort, and serious customer frustration.
 There’s a much better way.

-Self-service collections systems are designed specifically for the changing behaviour of modern online consumers.
-The best self-service systems give customers the ability to resolve debt obligations any time on a smartphone, tablet, PC or feature phone.
+Self-service collection systems are designed specifically for the changing behavior of modern online consumers.
+The best self-service systems give customers the ability to resolve debt obligations at any time on a smartphone, tablet, PC, or feature phone.
 These systems propose alternative debt settlement obligations, all while taking the work off your shoulders—substantially improving collections results by giving customers a resolution option that they actually want to use.